ayush-garg341/mysql-basics-with-python/mysql_poc/isolation_levels/isolation_levels.md

     - There might occur deadlock as well, if you see the code carefully, both threads reading same object and trying to update the same object by taking lock.
     - Read Locks: In "Serializable" isolation, when a transaction reads a row of data, it typically acquires a read lock on that row.
 This read lock prevents other transactions from acquiring exclusive (write) locks on the same row, effectively blocking any modifications to the data.
     - Write Locks: When a transaction modifies a row (e.g., with an INSERT, UPDATE, or DELETE), it acquires an **exclusive** lock on that row. **This exclusive lock prevents other transactions from reading or modifying the locked row until the modifying transaction is completed**.

+NOTE:-
+    - **Shared Locks**: When a transaction acquires a shared lock on an object, it is essentially declaring its intention to read the object.
+Multiple transactions can simultaneously acquire shared locks on the same object.
+    - **Exclusive Locks**: Exclusive locks (also known as write locks) are not compatible with shared locks.
+If one transaction holds an exclusive lock on an object, no other transaction can acquire an exclusive or shared lock on the same object until the exclusive lock is released.